arthurmco/familyline-testbed/docs/network_protocol.md

 |     Ch |     4 | checksum | The message checksum                                   |
 |    10h |   ... | commands | The commands                                           |

-The magic number is for identificating the package as a Tribalia Message package (hence the TBM).
+The magic number is for identificating the package as a Familyline Message package (hence the TBM).

 The turn number is the turn number for that package.
 If the gameplay